Cars at Eddington

 Parking at Eddington

-As part of its sustainability goals, there is limited on-street parking for visitors at Eddington.
+As part of its sustainability goals, there is limited access through Eddington Avenue and little on-street parking for visitors at Eddington.

 Paid-for parking is in operation across the neighbourhood, as follows: